griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/07_method.md

 ```

-See how the LLM realized it needed to use the `find` method, and it created it's own list of parameters to pass!
+See how the LLM realized it needed to use the `find` method, and it created its own list of parameters to pass!

 ### Test it out - Create

 Let's run through another example.
-In this case we're going to create a new asset in one of our projects.
-I'll call this one "bob" and give him a description.
+In this case, we're going to create a new asset in one of our projects.
+I'll call this one "Bob" and give him a description.
 Be creative - come up with your own character name.

-The prompt we'll give will simply be to tell it what project we want to add the asset in, what to name the character, and a bit of a description.
+The prompt we'll give will simply be to tell it what project we want to add the asset in, what to name the character and a bit of a description.

 !!! quote
     Create a new character asset for me in "Demo: Animation with Cuts".
-Make it named "bob" and give it a description "bob is a legendary hula-hoop dancer"
+Make it named "Bob" and give it a description "Bob is a legendary hula-hoop dancer"

 ```text
 Q: Create a new character asset for me in "Demo: Animation with Cuts".
 Make it named "bob" and give it a description "bob is a legendary hula-hoop dancer"